-155 Interview with Devon, 18, transgender woman, in Georgetown, Guy.
-(Feb.
-16, 2018).

-not supposed to be here."156 She also experienced physical violence because of her real or perceived sexual orientation or gender identity: "In secondary [I was] sometimes . . . physically hurt. . . .
+Devon, an 18-year-old transgender woman, also shared her recent experiences in secondary school.
+"Once [other students] find out," Devon explained, "they treat you like you're a disease.
+Or like you're this atomic bomb."
+She experienced frequent verbal harassment: "Students said 'this is an 'anti-man' or this is a 'batty man.'
+'He's not welcome in here in this class.
+He's not supposed to be here.'"
+She also experienced physical violence because of her real or perceived sexual orientation or gender identity: "In secondary [I was] sometimes . . . physically hurt. . . .
 People would start picking on me for small things.
 When you're this quiet and not this big bad man, they say 'He's very soft as a woman.'
-They say I'm like a fly."157 c.
-Discrimination by Teachers
+They say I'm like a fly."
+163

+C. Discrimination by Teachers

 Teachers and administrators have a lot of power over the experience of students in their classrooms and schools.
 Discriminatory treatment from a single teacher can have a great impact on students' success in school and the likelihood they stay in the education system.
 Nearly one-third of interviewees who discussed their educational experience reported being bullied or otherwise discriminated against by a teacher because of their SOGIE, and several detailed the concrete impact it had on their education - such as failing a particular teacher's course. "[My] maths teacher, she didn't support me," recalled Arun, a 23-year-old gay man in Vreed-en-Hoop.
-158 "[S]he sent for my parents and she used to tell my parents . . . that I'm not doing my schoolwork and the boys and me, we are always having an issue, we are always having a problem. . . .
-[She said that] I am disgusting, I am doing this, I am not doing that."
-The harassment reached a level where, "whenever she come in the classroom to teach, I walk out of class. . . .
+164 "[S]he sent for my parents and she used to tell my parents . . . that I'm not doing my schoolwork and the boys and me, we are always having an issue, we are always having a problem. . . .
+[She said that] I am disgusting, I am doing this, I am not doing that.
+"165 The harassment reached a level where, "whenever she come in the classroom to teach, I walk out of class. . . .
 Eventually, I failed maths," reported Arun.
-160
+166